iit-DLSLab/mpx/README.md

 </div>

-This repo implements the code for legged robot mpc and trajectory Optimization all in jax.
+This repo implements the code for legged robot MPC and Trajectory Optimization all in jax.
 ## Features
-**MPX** is JAX library which provides:
+**MPX** is a JAX library that provides:

 ✅ **True GPU Parallelism**
 Exploits both temporal and state-space parallel scans directly on the GPU, without approximations or offline precomputations.
 Lower the complexity to $\mathcal{O}(n\log{N} + m)$  from the classical $\mathcal{O}(N(n + m)^3)$ where n = state dim, m = control dim, N = horizon length